bneil7/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+// A closure is an inner (child) function that has access to the outer (parent) functions variables in the global scope.

 //
 2. Study the following code, then answer the questions below.